Originally written in December of 2013 [updated November of 2021]…

 - I try to stick with Organic and local, small-batch manufacturers [and as you can see from the above-referenced Dagoba recall, even buying Organic and local doesn’t necessarily solve the problem!]

-- I buy minimally-processed ingredients – like raw Cacao [you can read more about that here] and make my own chocolate treats.
+- I buy minimally-processed ingredients – like raw Cacao [you can read more about that here] and often make my own chocolate treats.

 - My main defense: I limit my consumption of processed chocolate bars and stick with Organic cacao or cocoa powder and roasted cocoa nibs, from local companies that I trust [a shout out to People’s Coop, here in Portland!].